MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/How-to-Configure-Protected-Accounts.md

 -   Reject NTLM authentication: Only configurable via [NTLM block policies](http://technet.microsoft.com/library/jj865674(v=ws.10).aspx)

--   Reject Data Encryption Standard \(DES\) in Kerberos pre\-authentication: [!INCLUDE[winblue_server_2](includes/winblue_server_2_md.md)] domain controllers do not accept DES for computer accounts unless they are configured for DES only because every version of Windows released with Kerberos also supports RC4.
+-   Reject Data Encryption Standard \(DES\) in Kerberos pre\-authentication:  Windows Server 2012 R2  domain controllers do not accept DES for computer accounts unless they are configured for DES only because every version of Windows released with Kerberos also supports RC4.

 -   Reject RC4 in Kerberos pre\-authentication: not configurable.